botnroll/BnrOneAPlus/README.md

 ## Issues
 If there is any issue, feel free to open a new issue in order for us to fix it and improve the library.

-For more information about the Bot´n Roll One A+, visit [Bot´n Roll](https://www.botnroll.com).
+For more information about the Bot'n Roll One A+, visit [Bot'n Roll](https://www.botnroll.com).

 == License ==